AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 ---
 ## TASK SOLUTION:

-Source code contains implementation of Bakery algorithm.
-The implementation can be found in file [bakery_algorithm.py](https://github.com/AlzbetaFekiacova/Fekiacova_105061_feippds/blob/01/bakery_algorithm.py)
+Source code contains implementation of Barber problem.
+The implementation can be found in file [barber_shop.py](https://github.com/AlzbetaFekiacova/Fekiacova_105061_feippds/blob/02/barber_shop.py)

 To execute the program you need to have  using `fei.ppds` module installed.
 It can be done via `pip install --user fei.ppds`.
 Source code contains `if __name__ == "__main__"` idiom, so the program will be executed when you run the file.
 When you run the file, n number of threads will be created.
 1 represents the barber and the remaing n - 1 represent customers (currently 5).
 Both barber and the customers perform their functions in an infinite loop.